What Makes New Zealand the Dream Location for Landscape Photographers

 You might see the Southern Lights

-If you’re lucky, an evening shooting stars in the South Island might reveal the vivid greens, violets, pinks and blues that make up the Southern Lights.
+If you’re lucky, an evening shooting stars in the South Island might reveal the vivid greens, violets, pinks and blues that make up the Southern Lights of the Aurora Australis.

 Hone your skills with Meghan Maloney

 Are you a passionate landscape photographer who wants to embrace and enhance your skills in New Zealand?
-Talk to Meghan Maloney about joining one of her landscape photography workshops throughout the country in 2020.
+Talk to Meghan Maloney about joining one of her landscape photography workshops throughout the country.